Payne-X6/arch/basic-installation.md

 And edit `subvol_snapshots` to use your `@.snapshots` subvolume, then edit `mountpoint` to use your root mountpoint (e.g. `\.btrfsroot`).

-Optionaly you can install grub-btrfs to add BTRFS snapshots to GRUB entries
+Optionaly you can install `grub-btrfs` to add BTRFS snapshots to GRUB entries automatically

 ```bash
 sudo pacman -S grub-btrfs inotify-tools